 At its meeting today, the Board decided to leave the cash rate unchanged at 2.75 per cent.

-Information becoming available since the previous meeting is consistent with global growth running a bit below average this year, with reasonable prospects of a pick-up next year.
-Commodity prices have declined from their peaks but, overall, remain at high levels by historical standards.
-Inflation has generally moderated over recent months and monetary policy has been eased further in a number of countries.
+Recent information is consistent with global growth running a bit below average this year, with reasonable prospects of a pick-up next year.
+Commodity prices have declined further but, overall, remain at high levels by historical standards.
+Inflation has moderated over recent months in a number of countries.

-In Australia, growth over the past year has been a bit below trend.
-The outlook published by the Bank last month is for a similar performance in the near term and recent data are consistent with this.
+In Australia, the recent national accounts confirmed that the economy has been growing a bit below trend over the recent period.
+This is expected to continue in the near term as the economy adjusts to lower levels of mining investment.
 The unemployment rate has edged higher over the past year and growth in labour costs has moderated.
-Inflation has been consistent with the medium-term target and is expected to remain so over the next one to two years.
+Inflation has been consistent with the medium-term target and is expected to remain so over the next one to two years, notwithstanding the effects of the recent depreciation of the exchange rate.

-The easing in monetary policy over the past 18 months has supported interest-sensitive areas of spending and has been reflected in portfolio shifts by savers and higher asset values.
-Further effects can be expected over time.
-The pace of borrowing has thus far remained relatively subdued, though recently there have been some signs of increased demand for finance by households.
-The exchange rate has depreciated since the previous Board meeting, although, as the Board has noted for some time, it remains high considering the decline in export prices that has taken place over the past year and a half.
+The easing in monetary policy over the past 18 months has supported interest-sensitive spending and asset values and further effects can be expected over time.
+The pace of borrowing has remained relatively subdued, though recently there are signs of increased demand for finance by households.

 At today’s meeting the Board judged that the easier financial conditions now in place will contribute to a strengthening of growth over time, consistent with achieving the inflation target.
 It decided that the stance of monetary policy remained appropriate for the time being.
 The Board also judged that the inflation outlook, as currently assessed, may provide some scope for further easing, should that be required to support demand.